 Autism Treatments that focus on the health of the Gut

 Autism is a condition that affects children in the way that they behave, communicate, form relationships and understand the world.
-The number of children that are being diagnosed with this condition seems to be increasing and so it is essential that an adequate Autism Treatment can be found to help families cope and work on the symptoms associated with it.
-Autism Treatment tends to focus on helping the child with their social skills and communication so that they can both understand and be understood, but also behave in a way that appropriate.
+The number of children that are being diagnosed with this condition seems to be increasing which places an emphasis on early intervention.
+Autism Treatment tends to focus on helping the child with their social skills and communication so that they can both understand and be understood and to help better cope with everyday life skills.
 Autism and other psychiatric conditions tend to overlap, however, so whilst Autism treatment may help with some aspects of the condition, there may be other psychiatric illnesses or even physical illnesses that might develop but that the specific Autism treatment cannot treat.
 Some important issues to be considered are:

 - Relationship between autism and depression